-Here is a beef steak recipe that you will want to make again and again on your George Foreman Grill.
+Here is a beef steak recipe that you will want to make again and again on your George Foreman Grill or any other panini press or electric indoor grill.
 The ingredients are simple and the preparation is quick.
 This grilled steak is flavorful, juicy, and tender.
 You won’t believe it’s not from an upscale steakhouse.

 The most popular cut of steak for this recipe is ribeye.
 If you are looking to save a few dollars, you could substitute sirloin for ribeye.
 It is best to grill a steak that is approximately 3/4? to 1” in thickness for proper cooking.